Bonboarding/react-demo/README.md

 This demo ensures, that the Bonboarding script is only loaded for logged in pages.

-You can find the integration part in the [App.js](/src/App.js) file - in the `useEffect` hook.
+You can find the integration part in the [BonboardingIntegration.tsx](/src/components/BonboardingIntegration.tsx) file.
-We added it there as it wraps all logged in pages.
-But you could also include it in `AuthGuard.js`, or any other file where you can check if the user is logged in.
+We added it there as it is loaded in all logged in pages.
+But you could also include it in `AuthGuard.tsx`, or any other file where you can check if the user is logged in.

 After importing the Bonboarding package, we initialize it with the API key from the Bonboarding dashboard.
 We also `identify` the user with their username, and some other data.